 Use ExchangeRates.com as a benchmark.

-- Check the mid-market rate.
+- Check the mid-market rate for your currency pair.

 - Compare it with the rate and fees your bank, card, or transfer provider is actually offering.